adie1717/capstoneproject-2022/README.md

 - Which counties in CA should EV manufacturers focus their marketing?
 - Should EV manufacturers be encouraging implementation of incentives to drive sales? --> Given the results, feature importances, and visualizations, we concluded that **incentives are highly correlated to EV sales in California**.
 Incentive count or amount is correlated with sales *and* ability to predict sales for most of our models.
 Unsurprisingly, population also plays a large factor in EV sales, but the 3 counties that showed up in the top 3 feature importances in the different Random Tree Regression models vary widely in population.
 According to California's Department of Finance county population estimates as of 2022:
-- Orange has a population of 3,186,989 (county_year_merged top 3)
+- Orange has a population of 3,186,989
-- Los Angeles has a population of 10,014,009 (merged_demo top 3)
+- Los Angeles has a population of 10,014,009
-- Santa Clara has a population of 1,936,259 (merged_demo top 3)
+- Santa Clara has a population of 1,936,259

 ### Limitations
 <!-- Where did we struggle?
 What could have been better?
 What was lacking?
 Leads into Future Opps -->